Columbia Technology Ventures

 Unmet Need: Size-compatible genomic prime editing system

 Mutations in short sequences or single bases in the human genome account for 89% of known pathogenic variants, implying a need for efficient and directable genomic editing.
 Current methods to edit small regions of DNA through a process called “prime editing” are contained within a DNA payload that is too large to facilitate many gene therapies.
-Reducing the size of the prime editing platform would permit packaging into an adeno-associated virus (AAV) and nanoparticles, allowing for expanded application to many gene therapies.
+Reducing the size of the prime editing platform would permit packaging into a single adeno-associated virus (AAV), which would allow for safer and more efficient delivery strategies and expand the application of gene therapy to treat a broader variety of conditions.

 The Technology: Smaller prime editing platform for improved gene therapy opportunities

-This technology enables enhanced modifying of a target nucleic acid by using a single subunit of the reverse transciptase.
-By presenting a smaller size than conventional prime editors, this technology can be packed and delivered in AAV platforms.
-The smaller payload allows for more effective delivery of genetic therapeutics, and could also be used in other genetic assays, as RT-PCR.
+This technology enables enhanced modification of a target nucleic acid by using a single subunit of the reverse transcriptase.
+By presenting a smaller size than conventional prime editors, this technology can be packed and delivered in a single adeno-associated virus (AAV).
+The smaller payload allows for more effective delivery of genetic therapeutics and could also be used in other genetic assays, such as RT-PCR.
 Delivery of the technology enhances the ability of researchers and clinicians to design, optimize, and test novel gene therapies for adaptation into next-generation therapeutics.

 This technology has been validated with in vitro studies with different cell lines.